-The Company deducts from its Own Funds the intangible asset of computer software that had of a net book value of $\le$ 1.293 as at the reporting date.
+The Company deducts from its Own Funds the intangible asset that had a net book value of $\ensuremath{\in} 7.190$ as at the reporting date.

-During 2014 the Company had fully complied with all externally imposed capital requirements.
+During 2015 the Company had fully complied with the minimum capital percentage ratio requirements set by CySEC.
 The Company's regulatory capital as per the year-end, audited results is analysed as follows: